 Besides being the photographer I am also the cook in the house (my wife loves me for that)!
 To explain the use of the Curve tool in my workflow, I present you with the Cooking Metaphor.

 When cooking I prepare the food first, like cleaning and cutting.
 Make sure all is there and ready to make a meal.
 It is called the ‘mise en place’ in French or putting in place.

 When adjusting images I start with Exposure and High Dynamic Range.
 Make sure all is within range.
 No clipping, unless you explicitly want to.

-Intermezzo: the image below of starter dish in a lovely restaurant in Copenhagen gets more punch by increasing the contrast with a RGB curve.
-Note that the color contrast or saturation increases too because of the RGB curve instead of Luma curve.
+Intermezzo: the image below of the starter dish in a lovely restaurant in Copenhagen gets more punch by increasing the contrast with an RGB curve.
+Note that the color contrast or saturation increases too because of the RGB curve instead of the Luma curve.

 When cooking, my next step is to cook the different ingredients and mix the salad with oil, vinegar, spices and more.
-All will be ready soon.
+Everything will be ready soon.

 When adjusting I set my Levels and Target Levels properly.
 Add some Clarity and Vignetting.
 Technically I am fine and almost ready.

 When cooking, I need to add some flavor as the finishing touch.
 Salt, pepper or spices.
 Used the right way, it really makes the difference between good and delicious.

 When adjusting, I adjust for the right atmosphere.
 How bright or dark do I make the respective tones in my image?
 I use the Curve tool for that.
 It makes the difference between fine or excellent.